orlamadden/ci-milestone-one/README.md

    2. The contact page contains a contact form that the user can input their details and query to send to Matt’s Café.
 8. As a potential customer with dietary requirements, I want to contact Matt to see if they can offer a Vegetarian/Vegan alternative to their current menu.
    1. Once the user has scanned the menu, they are met with an asterisk followed by a note detailing that if the user has any dietary requirements, to get in touch via the contact form (there is an inline link that highlights this).
    2. Alternatively, there is a contact form clearly labelled in the navigation bar on each page.
+9. As the business owner, I want to have a good online presence that entices users to visit our café.
+   1. The user is met with inviting imagery of Matt's Café on the home page.
+   2. When the user navigates to the menu page, they are met with a comprehensive list of items on offer with pricing information.

 ---